EsmadaStevens/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l -a : display all contents in long format and is displayed numerically mkdir location name of directory: when you want to make a directory in another location mv location/file name location/directory: move a file from one directory to another
+ls -l -a : display all contents in long format and is displayed numerically mkdir location name of directory: when you want to make a directory in another location mv location/file name location/directory: move a file from one directory to another rm /path/path/path/*: to delete all files in the directory